 Other interviewees had a hard time believing that meetings counted as work, or that the equivocation, circumlocution, and sheer word count of those meetings was really better than a boss just telling people what to do.
 In 2008, I had an office on West 35th Street, and had also volunteered to help put on a big event: let’s say it was a women-in-business seminar.
 I offered my conference room to the volunteer committee for one hour, and was very clear that the meeting had to get done within an hour.
 I was livid when the meeting dragged interminably.
 At every step, someone would say “How do you think we should do this thing none of us except Heather, who is not here, really know how to do?”
 I would say, “Let Heather do it however she thinks is best, since she’s the expert,” and then everyone would look at me as though I had just shot a pistol in the air as an act of dominance, and then they would keep going back in forth, all milquetoast-like, about how to do the thing that they didn’t really know how to do.
 I guess that makes people feel a sense of togetherness.

 While virtually every field in which one could have a career has a networking organization for women, I’ve never seen a networking organization for people with class dislocation issues.
 I’m not sure what you would call such a club or how you would advertise.
-Would volunteers from this club set up tables outside Wal-Mart, suggesting that young people consider careers in project management and take after-school classes on subtlety?
-(See Personality Qualities More Important Than Anything On Your Resume and its follow-up column for a bit soft skills).
+Would volunteers from this club set up tables outside Wal-Mart (or, in my case, the Navy Commissary), suggesting that young people consider careers in project management and take after-school classes on subtlety?

 The advice I have on this topic — other than to read Limbo: Blue-Collar-Roots-White-Collar-Dreams – isn’t going to be a surprise to regular readers of Bullish : The more you can exempt yourself from the 9-to-5 working world, the less all of this becomes an issue.